Arboretum Ventures

 Seed Round in 2021

 Boomerang Medical is a female-led bioelectronic medical technology company based in Mountain View, California, on the campus of El Camino Hospital.
-The firm focuses on advancing the treatment of autoimmune diseases through innovative bioelectric neuromodulation technology.
-This technology has received Breakthrough Device Designation from the FDA for its potential to treat conditions such as Crohn's disease and ulcerative colitis.
-Boomerang Medical aims to enhance patient outcomes by providing more effective treatment options for individuals suffering from these chronic illnesses.
+The firm is dedicated to revolutionizing the management of autoimmune diseases through the development of innovative bioelectric neuromodulation technologies.
+Boomerang Medical's commitment to advancing treatment options is underscored by its receipt of Breakthrough Device Designation from the FDA for its technology aimed at treating Crohn's disease and ulcerative colitis.
+By focusing on improving the quality of life for patients, Boomerang Medical seeks to disrupt traditional treatment paradigms in the field of autoimmune illnesses.

 Akadeum